 Spaceship playhouse (1957)

 Six-sided spaceship boasts bold colors all youngsters enjoy.
-See-through plastic top adds to the fun, is sure to appeal to imaginative little boys taking make-believe trips to the moon.
+The see-through plastic top adds to the fun, is sure to appeal to imaginative little boys taking make-believe trips to the moon.

 A house to play in and a mountain to climb — all in your backyard (1961)